janrembold/modr/README.md

-# modr
+# modr framework
-A lightweight modular javascript plugin wrapper.
+A lightweight modular javascript plugin wrapper framework.

 `modr` was build to divide the complex structure of javascript plugins into smaller, specialized modular objects.